The Earth School Handbook

 Food Allergies & Peanut-Free Policy

-To make our community safe for students with allergies, The Earth School is peanut-free.
+To make our community safe for students with allergies, The Earth School strives to be a peanut-free environment.
 Please check labels carefully when sending lunches or snacks.
 Please indicate on your child’s emergency contact card and notify your classroom teacher of any allergies or dietary restrictions.

 We ask that birthday celebrations be kept short, simple, and “not too sweet.”
 Check with your child’s teacher to find out if, how, and when birthdays are celebrated in the classroom.
 When bringing food to school, please consider our Healthy Eating Guidelines.
-Please note that decorations and goody bags are not permitted.
 Birthdays are also acknowledged each month during Weekly Town Meeting.
 Families who wish to abstain should inform their teachers so accommodations can be made.

-At The Earth School, we invite and honor cultural diversity.
-Throughout the year, there are many opportunities to share family traditions, home languages, and stories.
-The school community does not celebrate individual ethnic and religious holidays.
-We do recognize and learn about the changing of the seasons by marking Equinoxes and Solstices at community gatherings.
+Throughout the year, there are many opportunities to share family culture, traditions, foods, holidays, home languages, and stories.
+We also recognize and learn about the changing of the seasons by marking Equinoxes and Solstices at community gatherings.
 Families who wish to abstain should inform their teachers so accommodations can be made.

 Every child is required to have a backpack or school bag.
 Classroom teachers distribute supply lists before school starts and periodically request donations.
-If you have difficulty getting essential supplies when needed, please speak to Jocelyn as we have some extras available.
+The school offers free school supplies to students if available.
+Please speak to Jocelyn, Melony, or Abbe if you need something.
 Children are responsible for the return of books and materials borrowed from their classrooms.

 Children learn through active exploration and play.
 They frequently use paint, clay, sand, soil, and water.
 Please send children to school in clothing appropriate for these activities.
-Children also need fresh air and exercise all year to stay fit, healthy, and focused.
-Since we take kids out in the weather as much as possible, please be sure that they are dressed for the weather, including gloves, hats, scarves, and suitable footwear.
+Children need fresh air and exercise all year to stay fit, healthy, and focused.
+Children play outdoors throughout the year.
+Please be sure that they are dressed for the weather, including gloves, hats, scarves, and suitable footwear.
 An extra set of clothing labeled with your child’s name should be left in the classroom for Pre-K and K students.

 Department of Education Policy on Outdoor Play